ChillAndImprove/ThreagilePlus/README.md

 	- We can click on an edge via js and then check those values

 - Check Risks readonly
-- Check RiskTracking readonly
+-[REMOVE this] Check RiskTracking readonly
+- Check if ID change, changes the value too.
+     - Check if Id changes, in other assets the id changes too
+- Data Asset, check if id changes in other assets too via test
+- Teste Title data assets

 More testing:
 Testing the ability to create a graph from scratch(First we gonna just use dummy values in the yaml, like foo and so on for business critically)
 - New Element is the graph creating a element with that value in technical Asset
 - Same goes for data asset
 - Same goes for edges

 Bug:
- Github Pages common.js is not loaded because mxgraph tries to find the css from /src/ but that should be /ThreagilePlus..
+ [X]Github Pages common.js is not loaded because mxgraph tries to find the css from /src/ but that should be /ThreagilePlus..

+TODO:
+- Add title to datasset und zu techical asset,
+- Add gauge for how many risks are mitigated

+Food for thought:
+- How do we work with changes in trust boundaries